-The Federal bombardment of Fort Sumter continued sporadically after Federal forces had failed to capture either Sumter or Charleston by direct assault.
-Rear Admiral John A.B.
+The Federal bombardment of Fort Sumter, South Carolina, continued sporadically after Federal forces had failed to capture either Sumter or Charleston by direct assault.
+Rear-Admiral John A.B.
 Dahlgren, commanding the Federal South Atlantic Blockading Squadron, shifted his main focus from bombarding the fort to blockading the harbor.
 During this time, General P.G.T.
 Beauregard, commanding the Confederate defenses in the harbor, directed a new type of naval vessel to attack.

-The David was a steam-powered, semi-submersible ship whose construction had been funded by donations from Charleston residents.
+The C.S.S.
+David was a small steam-powered, semi-submersible torpedo boat whose construction had been funded by donations from Charleston residents.
 The David sat just above the waterline, making her nearly invisible to the blockade fleet.
 A 10-foot spar at the end of the David’s bow held an explosive device (i.e., a torpedo).
 This device had four percussion caps primed to detonate a gunpowder-filled canister on contact.

-The torpedo boat headed out on the night of October 5, commanded by Lieutenant William T. Glassell, and his three-man crew consisted of Pilot Walker Cannon, Assistant Engineer James H. Tomb, and Seaman James Sullivan (fireman).
+The torpedo boat headed out on the night of October 5, commanded by Lieutenant William T. Glassell.
+His three-man crew consisted of Pilot Walker Cannon, Assistant Engineer James H. Tomb, and Seaman James Sullivan (fireman).
 They had spent the past week testing the vessel, and Glassell pronounced them ready for action.
 Their mission was to destroy the hated 3,486-ton iron frigate U.S.S.
 New Ironsides.